vlandham/unix_intro/unix.markdown

 We can use `grep` to find header lines that match these terms, but this will not let us extract the associated sequences.
 The distance to the TSS is the number in the FASTA header which comes after the intron position.
 So we want to find the five introns which have the lowest values.

-Before I show you one way of doing this in Unix, think for a moment how you would go about this if you didn't know any Unix or Perl...would it even be something you could do without manually going through a text file and selecting each sequence by eye?
+Before I show you one way of doing this in Unix, think for a moment how you would go about this if you didn't know any Unix or a programming language...would it even be something you could do without manually going through a text file and selecting each sequence by eye?
 Note that this Unix command is so long that --- depending on how you are viewing this document --- it may appear to wrap across two lines.
 When you type this, it should all be on a single line:

 	$ tr '\n' '@' < intron_IME_data.fasta | sed 's/>/#>/g' | tr '#' '\n' | grep "i1_.*5UTR" | sort -nk 3 -t "_" | head -n 5 | tr '@' '\n'